emee-dev/apicize/app/src-tauri/help/certificates.md

 # :toolbar :icon[certificate] Certificates

-Apicize supports the following types of client certificates for authentication:
+Apicize supports the following types of client certificates for authorization:

 * PKCS #8: With either separate or embedded certificate key
 * PKCS #12:  PFX with password